storecast/django-oraclepool/README.txt

 If you dont want to use the default extra database settings then the following defaults are used

->>> DEFAULT_EXTRAS = {'min':4,        # starting number of pooled connections
+>>> EXTRAS = {'min':4,        # starting number of pooled connections
 ...           'max':8,         # maximum number of connections in the pool ...           'increment':1,   # increase by this amount when more are needed ...           'threaded':True, # server platform optimisation
 ...           'timeout':600,   # connection timeout, 600 = 10 mins
 ...           'log':0,         # extra logging functionality turned on
 ...           'logfile':'',    # file system path to log file ...           'existing':''    # Type modifications for existing database and flag for tests ...           'session':[]     # Add session optimisations applied to each fresh connection, eg.
 ...                            #   alter session set cursor_sharing = similar;
 ...                            #   Enables use of bind variables assuming it isnt set at a system level ...			       #   alter session set session_cached_cursors = 20;
 ...                            #   Allows cursor reuse between queries
-...                  }
+...            'like':'LIKE'   # Option instead of LIKEC default which can stop indexes being used ...            }

 Note that if you want sql logging to screen when in DEBUG mode then add 'oraclepool.log_sql.SQLLogMiddleware' to your MIDDLEWARE_CLASSES